By making a Gift Aid declaration you can help the Society with its charitable aims even more at no further cost to you

 Yes you can make an oral declaration over the phone, you will then receive a confirmation letter of your declaration.

 If you need to find out if we have claimed Gift Aid on your behalf we are happy to answer your questions.
-Please email email@example.com or phone us on 0118 956 8500 and ask for the Membership Secretary.
+Please email firstname.lastname@example.org or phone us on 0118 956 8500 and ask for the Membership Secretary.
+Online account users can check whether you have made a gift aid declaration at 'My Dashboard'.

 No, Gift Aid declarations are not valid if a claim is made by an individual to offset the cost of the subscription against income for tax purposes..